Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University College

 Distance Education Units: Students enrolled in distance education units are facilitated with their learning by methods other than attendance at on-campus modes of delivery such as face-to-face lectures.
 The offering of these units at Avondale is typically facilitated through the use of Moodle.
 Students studying units in the distance education mode have ready access to academic staff by telephone, email and, where appropriate, video or audio conferencing, and to their peers through Moodle.

-Domestic Student (for the purposes of tuition fees): A student who is an Australian citizen, an Australian permanent resident visa hold or a New Zealand citizen.
+Domestic Student (for the purposes of tuition fees): A student who is an Australian citizen, the holder of a permanent humanitarian visa, an Australian permanent resident visa hold or a New Zealand citizen.

 Enrolled Unit: A unit with a status of ‘enrolled’ indicates the student is enrolled in the unit.
-This status is required if the student expects to study the unit for the teaching period, and have a grade recorded.
+This status is required if the student expects to study the unit during the teaching period in which they wish to study it, and have a grade recorded.
+See Unit Enrolment Policy at http://www.avondale.edu.au/policies/

-Enrolment: The process of updating personal information, data required for government reporting, and enrolling in units for specific teaching periods.
-At Avondale this is completed online, through Student Connect, by the student.
+Enrolment: The process of updating personal information, data required for government reporting, unit sets where relevant and enrolling in units for specific teaching periods.
+At Avondale this is completed online, by the student, through Student Connect.
 The term ‘Registration’ is no longer used.
+See Unit Enrolment Policy at http://www.avondale.edu.au/policies/

 FEE-HELP: An Australian government loan scheme that assists eligible fee paying students pay all or part of their tuition fees.
-For eligibility criteria and details see http://studyassist.gov.au/sites/StudyAssist/
+For eligibility criteria and details seehttps://www.studyassist.gov.au/help-loans/fee-help

 GPA: Refers to grade point average.
 Avondale’s GPA is reported on a scale of seven.

-Grade: The final result which describes the student’s result (see 16 below) derived from his/her combined marks for the assessed learning tasks for a unit.
+Grade: The final result which is derived from student’s combined marks for the assessment tasks for a unit.
+See Assessment Policy for Higher Education Coursework Units at http://www.avondale.edu.au/policies/ View Avondale’s grading system codes see http://www.avondale.edu.au/grades/

-Invalid Unit: A unit with status of ‘invalid’ indicates that the student requires special permission to enrol in that unit.
+Invalid Unit: A unit with a status of ‘invalid’ indicates that the student requires special permission to enrol in that unit.
 Where permission is granted, the Course Convenor needs to arrange for waiving of the rule to be applied and then inform the student they may log into Student Connect and confirm enrolment in the unit.
+See Unit Enrolment Policy at http://www.avondale.edu.au/policies/

-Last day to withdraw from a unit: Students withdrawing from a unit prior to the census date must obtain the approval of the Course Convenor.
+Last day to withdraw from a unit: Students withdrawing from a unit prior to the relevant census day must obtain the approval of the Course Convenor.
 Withdrawals after census date will result in a grade of Withdrawal Late Without Academic Penalty (WL) or Fail due to Late Withdrawal (FW).
 A student is still liable for the full tuition fee where withdrawal from a unit occurs after the relevant census date.
+See Unit Enrolment Policy at http://www.avondale.edu.au/policies/

 Maximum time limit to complete a course: The maximum time to complete a course from the time of commencement is based on the following formula: